 Nevertheless, in the case of actual Betti numbers, the positivity of $\mu(u)$ can be verified along the lines of the \cite{wigman2,wigman1}.
 More precisely \cite{wigman2,wigman1} deal with Betti numbers of level sets whereas we need excursion sets and general topological functionals.
 Although this change does not cause major differences, we briefly recall the argument from \cite[Lemma 5.5]{wigman2} to make our presentation self-contained.
 We first consider any smooth function $h \co \R^d \to \R$ with support in some compact set $D \su \R^d$ such that the excursion set at level $u$ has a positive Betti number.
 Now, as in Lemma \cite[Lemma 5.5]{wigman2}, since the field $F$ is smooth it allows for a series representation in terms of eigenfunctions, and we can conclude that with positive probability, $h$ is at most $\e$ away from $F$ in $\mathcal{C}^1(D)$-distance.
 Hence, we conclude from Morse theory in the form of Lemma \ref{lm:Morse} that with positive probability the excursion sets of $F$ and of $h$ are isotopic.
 Hence, the excursion set $A(u; F)$ has a positive Betti number with positive probability. \end{remark}

-Recall that $\bt(F; u) $ is the functional of the {union of components of the }excursion set $\E(u)$ in the interior of the window $W_n$.
-Similarly to \cite{bel}, a key step is that the expected functional of the excursion set becomes smaller after a suitable perturbation of the underlying random field. \bel[Reduction of expected functional by perturbation] Assume that {$q_0 > 2 \cdot 64^2$} and that $\g > 3$.
+Recall that $\bt(F; u) $ is the Betti number of the {union of components of the} excursion set $\mathbf E(u)$ in the interior of $W_n$.
+Similarly to \cite{bel}, a key step is that the expected functional of the excursion set becomes smaller after a suitable perturbation of the random field. \bel[Reduction of expected functional by perturbation] Assume that {$l_0 > 2 \cdot 64^2$} and that $\g > 3$.
 Then, there exists $m \ge 1$ and a {nonempty} open set $S\su \R$ such that {if $ \mu (u)>0$, then }

 \enl {and if $ \mu (u)<0$, then}